Meet the Gales Girls - PDXOS' Biggest Supporters

 Her daughters, Aimee and Katie, are quite obviously still guided by her words and attitude.
 They live by her advice that “It’s the quality, not the quantity” and “Live life to the fullest”.
 Their contagious energy and optimism are energizing.

 Kimberly Gales was a watercolorist, just starting to push the bounds of the medium.
-HER mother – who is still alive – is Myla Keller, a well-known, prolific Portland painter.
+HER mother, Myla Keller, was a well-known prolific Portland painter who died in 2020.
 They even did open studios together once!

 Aimee and Katie are not painters but are amazing art appreciators.
 That starts with their mother and grandmother’s work, which adorn the walls of both girl’s homes.
 Aimee and Katie were young adults when their mother died, and the PDXOS Board started and funded the scholarship to remember her at the behest of then-board member Bonnie Meltzer.